adzspec-asad/ai-studio-api/docs/system-user-auth.md

 ## Overview

 The system uses access tokens for authentication, which are suitable for API-based authentication.
-The authentication is handled by the `SystemUserAuthController` and uses the `system-user` guard configured in `config/auth.ts`.
+The authentication is handled by the `SystemUserAuthController` and uses the `system_user` guard configured in `config/auth.ts`.

 ## API Endpoints